5 Tips for Better Flossing

 The purpose of flossing is to clear the plaque buildup under the gumline and around the contours of the tooth.
 To get the most out of flossing use a sawing motion or a zigzag pattern and wrap the floss around either side of each tooth.
 Dragging the floss from side to side across the tooth will ensure the plaque is chipped away.

 Floss Before Bed if You Can

 While flossing at any point during the day is better than not flossing at all, if you can, try to floss before tucking in for the night.
-While you sleep your mouth dries out, because you produce much less saliva than you would during the day.
-The decrease in saliva results in less bacteria transference throughout the mouth and your teeth remain cleaner for longer.
+While you sleep your mouth dries out because you produce much less saliva than you would during the day.
+The decrease in saliva results in fewer bacteria transference throughout the mouth and your teeth remain cleaner for longer.

 Follow a Pattern

 It is easy to get distracted when doing a repetitive task like flossing.
 With practice, you may even be able to watch TV or do other activities while flossing.
 When your undivided attention is not focused on flossing, the risk of skipping over teeth or missing a section of your jaw entirely runs high.
 To ensure each and every tooth gets some attention, follow a pattern, like flossing from right to left and top to bottom, and stick to it every time you floss.